Yay or Nay!

 During pregnancy, a woman’s macronutrient intake grows significantly.
 Macronutrients include carbohydrates, proteins, and fats.

 The requirement for micronutrients like vitamins, minerals and trace elements increases even more.
 Vitamins and minerals boost maternal and fetal growth at all stages of pregnancy.
 They are essential to support critical functions like cell growth and cell signaling.
 A nutrient-rich diet is often recommended during this time.
 If growing demand is not being fulfilled, Vitamin and mineral supplements are added to the diet.
 Like any medication, all vitamin supplements should be approved by your physician to ensure they are taken in safe amounts.

-The ones that are a big no during pregnancy are Vitamin A and E. As vitamin A is fat-soluble, your body stores it in excess amounts in the liver.
-Long term accumulation of these can have toxic effects on the body, even leading to liver damage.
+The ones that are a big no during pregnancy are vitamins A and E. As vitamin A is fat-soluble, your body stores it in excess amounts in the liver.
+Long-term accumulation of these can have toxic effects on the body, even leading to liver damage.
 In the worst cases, they are even reported to cause birth defects in babies.

 Common Side Effects

 There seems to be no real advantage of consuming vitamins and minerals other than your daily requirements.
 Mild symptoms include difficulty in sleeping or concentrating, numbness or tingling in certain parts of the body and feeling irritable during the day.
 Depending on the nutrients that you take in excess, you can experience stomach aches, constipation, and diarrhea.

 Now that you know what works and what doesn’t, make an informed choice to ‘supplement’ the right way.